eturcotte270/Senior-Design/DesignReport/ProjectAbstract.md

 *Minors:* Business Analytics and Mathematics
 *Contact:* turcotea@mail.uc.edu

-Advisor: Professor Will Hawkins
+Sponsor: The Cincinnati Insurance Company, IT Business Intelligence and Data Management

 ## Project Abstract
-MLB Stadium Trip planner is designed to streamline the experience of planning a trip to visit Major League Baseball stadiums.
-This application allows baseball fans to customize and optimize their trip travel.
-This project uses data and UI/UX to create the best user experience.
+Starbase is a worklog application migrated from Microsoft Access to a Java-based platform due to performance limitations.
+The transition enhances speed, scalability, and reliability while maintaining core functionalities.
+The new Java application allows customization of displays/features and optimizes worklog efficiency, ensuring a smoother and more responsive management experience.